Tuesday, November 22, 2016

 16 oz of liquid.
 I read on the inter-tubes that you need to cut tomato paste with liquid in the ratio of 4::3 to use it as a sauce base.
 Today I used 12 oz of beef broth and 4 oz of sweet red vermouth.
 They were both just sitting around.
 YMMV.

 About 2 medium onions diced.
-Actually I use frozen chopped, and I cook big batches of them.
+Actually I use frozen chopped, and I cook big batches of them, which I then freeze.
 It saves a lot of effort.
 A medium onion is a cup of diced onion is about 1/3rd cup of cooked chopped onion.

 4 cloves of garlic.